Assorted symbols in Chinese art and history

 A luóhàn (arhat), found at Yixian, Hebei province, Liao dynasty (907-1125).
 British Museum, London.
 Image by David Castor available under a Creative Commons License

 The eighteen Buddhist ‘arhats’ are called Shí bā luó hàn in Chinese and hold a similar place in Chinese affection as the Eight Daoist Immortals.
 Luohan means ‘destroyers of the enemy’ and these enemies in Buddhism are the passions.
 A luohan (or lohan) has dispensed with all the passions and so is free from reincarnation and reached nirvana .
-Although eighteen are distinguished in illustrations; temples often have 500 luohan.
+Although eighteen are distinguished in illustrations; temples often have up to 500 luohan.

 Of the eighteen, sixteen are Indian in origin, only two are Chinese.
 Every luohan has a standard pose and is associated with particular animals and objects by which they can be identified.